qir-alliance/qir-spec/specification/under_development/output_schemas/Ordered.md

 ```

 `METADATA` records apply to all shots that follow them before the next set of
 `METADATA` records is observed.
-This allows specifying metadata just once without
+This allows specifying metadata just once
-repeating it per shot. `METADATA` records be specified more than once, potentially
+without repeating it per shot. `METADATA` records can be specified more than
-once per shot.
+once, potentially once per shot.

 ### `OUTPUT` Records